 Jason brings more than 17 years of experience in B2B e-commerce companies, playing key roles in several notable successes and exits.
-As the general manager for uShip PRO, Jason is responsible for the strategy, marketing, and operations for all of uShip’s business-focused offerings.
+As executive vice president for operations at uShip, Jason is responsible for overseeing sales, operations, human resources and the company’s commercial business unit.
+Prior to his current role, he was general manager of uShip PRO and was responsible for strategy and operations of uShip’s commercial offerings.
 As part of the early founding group at FreeMarkets Online, the pioneer in B2B online auctions and eSourcing, Jason helped grow the company from a startup through its record-breaking IPO (1999) and into a global public operation.
 At FreeMarkets, Jason was part of the group that invented the industrial market-making process, served as the company’s IPO Project Manager, and was VP and GM over three different business units representing $50 million in annual revenue.
-Later, Jason helped launch Kiva Systems, the company that revolutionized distribution center logistics with learning mobile robotic systems, as the founding VP of Business Development.
+Later, Jason helped launch Kiva Systems, the company that revolutionized distribution center logistics with learning mobile robotic systems, as the founding vice president of business development.
 Kiva was acquired by Amazon in 2012 for $775 million.
 Most recently Jason founded and served as CEO of MindBites, the venture-backed video commerce marketplace and SaaS publishing platform.
 Previously, Jason worked at the consulting firm of McKinsey and Company.
-Jason is active in Austin’s entrepreneurial community and serves on the SXSW Interactive Advisory Board.
+Jason is active in Austin’s entrepreneurial community and previously served on the SXSW Interactive Advisory Board.
 He holds an Economics degree from Texas A&M and an MBA from Harvard Business School.
 Jason is a co-inventor on seven US patents dealing with the process and technology for online auctions.

 Vice President for Business Development

-As general manager of uShip Europe, Lupo oversees all of the company’s European business, budget and marketing priorities, as well as new market evaluation and strategic growth opportunities within the European Union.
+As general manager of uShip Global, Lupo oversees all of the company’s global business, budget and marketing priorities with special focus on new market evaluation and strategic growth opportunities within the European Union.
+Westerhuis previously held the position of GM, uShip Europe before taking over the Global role in June 2014.
 Since joining uShip in February 2011, uShip’s business has continued to surge in Europe, having added market localization in multiple countries across Europe, including France, Spain, Austria and The Netherlands.
 Before coming to uShip, Westerhuis spent three years (2007-2010) with Marktplaats.nl (owned by eBay) as new business development manager, where he evaluated and implemented new verticals, partnerships, products and sales opportunities.
 Prior to Marktplaats, Westerhuis earned his MBA from INSEAD in 2007 and spent five years (2001-2006) with Deloitte and Arthur Andersen as a tax attorney.
 He is a Dutch native and currently resides in Amsterdam.

 Vice President & General Manager, uShip Motors & Relocation